-"Dilithium readings quite strong just ahead, sir," Ensign Forman reported to Kirk.
+"Dilithium readings quite strong just ahead, sir," Ensign Forman said as he turned to Kirk.

 "Let's get down fast.
 We want to avoid contact with the native population," the captain said.

 The shuttle slowed, then dropped like a stone, making Chapel's stomach lurch uncomfortably.
 She sat in the back of the craft, still irritated that she was included in this landing party.
-She had planned to fritter--or possibly just sleep--the rest of her day away after several very long shifts in sickbay.
-A freak ion storm had played havoc with the ship and her crew, leaving damage and many injured.
+She'd planned to fritter—or possibly just sleep—the rest of her day away after several very long shifts in sickbay.
+A freak ion storm had played havoc with the ship and the crew, leaving damage and many injured.
 McCoy had been hurt while trying to help a fallen crewman, and was now recuperating crankily in his quarters.
 The rest of the doctors were filling in for the CMO and, as deputy CMO, she'd been doing more than her share.
 She was bone tired and not even sure why they needed a doctor on this trip.
 She looked over at Spock.
 Couldn't he have just asked for a nurse or a medic like usual?
-She assumed he had specifically requested her, but why?
+She assumed he'd specifically requested her, but why?

 If the transporters hadn't been offline, they could have just beamed in and out.
 But the damn things weren't working, so they'd been forced to take the shuttle.
-Forman piloted well, thank god, touching down gently.
-Chapel did not like shuttles.
+Forman piloted well, thank God, touching down gently.
+Chapel didn't like shuttles.
 Too many things seemed to go wrong.
 Give her a good transporter beam, scattered atoms and all.

 The science crew filed out quickly, setting up the camouflage beacons that would hide the shuttle from the primitive natives of the planet.
 Spock walked after them, fine-tuning the beacons as he went.